Youssef-Chip/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* (This shell file should be saved to your own repo for this lab.)

+I chose Piper to greet me, please see file greet_me.sh inside the folder speech-scripts

 \*\***Then answer: Is the same greeting, in these different voices, the same greeting?
 Describe one concrete way the voice changed what the utterance seemed to mean or who seemed to be speaking.**\*\*

+Even though it's the same words, I would argue it's different greetings because the delivery matters a lot.
+In espeak, the greeting is fully robotic, while in Piper, the voice is more human, similar to what Siri sounds like.

 ## B. Speech to Text